kwatcharasupat/query-bandit/README.md

 Repository for ``A Stem-Agnostic Single-Decoder System\\for Music Source Separation Beyond Four Stems'' by Karn N. Watcharasupat and Alexander Lerch.

-For the Cinematic Audio Source Separation model, Bandit, see [https://github.com/kwatcharasupat/bandit](this repository).
+For the Cinematic Audio Source Separation model, Bandit, see [this repository](https://github.com/kwatcharasupat/bandit).